gcallah/MiscWriting/Art/ConservativeArt.md

-# Against "Conservative Art"
+# Against Ideological Art

-In various outlets over the last several years, there has been conversations ongoing on something called "conservative art," why it is less successful than "progressive art," whether conservatives simply have bad taste, or simply by being such backwards folks they are incapable of producing decent art, and so on.
+In various outlets over the last several years, there has been conversations about something called "conservative art," why it is less successful than "progressive art," whether conservatives simply have bad taste, or merely by being such backwards folks they are incapable of producing decent art, and so on.

-For instancem at *The Imaginative Conservative*, James Baresel worries about ["The Dilemma of the Conservative Artist"](https://theimaginativeconservative.org/2023/08/dilemma-conservative-artist-james-baresel.html).
+For instance at *The Imaginative Conservative*, James Baresel worries about ["The Dilemma of the Conservative Artist"](https://theimaginativeconservative.org/2023/08/dilemma-conservative-artist-james-baresel.html).
 He asks what conservatives can do "to facilitate the work of conservative artists."
 But, what, exactly, is a "conservative artist"?

 A search for "progressive art" on Google yields well over a million hits, while "conservative art" only yields a quarter of a million.
-Does this mean that progressives are much more likely to produce good or great art than are conservatives?
+Is this an indication that progressives are much more likely to produce good or great art than are conservatives?

 In a recent piece,
-["TV Is Always Progressive"](https://americanmind.org/features/a-matter-of-taste/tv-is-always-progressive/), Mary Harrington offers a definition of art: "By contrast, if by 'art' you understand (as I do) a fusion of moral, aesthetic and political impulses..."
-She suggests that part of the answer to the quesiton of why art "leans left" is that "conservatives have terrible taste."
+["TV Is Always Progressive"](https://americanmind.org/features/a-matter-of-taste/tv-is-always-progressive/), Mary Harrington suggests that part of the answer to the quesiton of why art "leans left" is that "conservatives have terrible taste."
 (She goes on to argue that for TV and movies "the media they rely on to propagate is progressive by definition."
-And she may be completely correct on that point, but that is orthogonal to the point of this essay.)
+And she may be completely correct on that point, but that is orthogonal to the topic of this essay.)
+Along the way she offers a definition of art: "By contrast, if by 'art' you understand (as I do) a fusion of moral, aesthetic and political impulses..."

 Now, in general, I am a great admirer of Harrington's work, but here I think she has missed the mark in her understanding of what art is.
 I do not deny that often a miscellany of activities is going on nearly simultaneously in some person's life.
 One may be making love to one's spouse, while also watching a golf tournament on TV, and planning that evening's dinner.
 But that does not mean that making love *consists* of a "fusion" of those various activities.
 (And what would such a "fusion" even be?)
-Similarly, someone may be painting, while alternately attending to beauty of their painting, whether the painting will advance the worldwide socialist revolution, and if it will help the painter seduce the lover he has been pining for.
+Similarly, someone may be painting, while alternately attending to the beauty of their painting, whether the painting will advance the worldwide socialist revolution, and if it will help the painter seduce the lover he has been pining for.
 But that no more makes such a miscellany the differentia of art than does the previous miscellany represent the differentia of sexual intercourse.
 What, then, *does* differentiate art from other